 Each competitor shall be responsible for his/her own health and fitness.

 Every rower must be able to prove his/her age by presentation of an official document (Driver’s License, etc.).

 The age category of a Masters crew may be calculated by the average age of the crew.

-For a Crew to be classified as Novice, the crew must meet the Novice master criteria.
+- For a Crew to be classified as Novice, two of the rowers must meet the Novice master criteria.